 Bob Morris has done a very impressive and thorough job of comparing the two.
 His thoughts on the matter may help you decide whether wikis or notebooks are the best fit for your Team(s).

 One year ago today, I announced and released my first-ever email course.
 To celebrate its birthday, I’m giving it away for FREE!
 I enjoyed building the course and I’m confident there’s something new and exciting in it for everyone, even a year later.
-And when you’re done, in the final email on the 7th day, you’ll receive a link to claim a Credly achievement credential for having completed the course.

 This email course delivers a healthy serving of OneNote each day, for seven days.
 Topics include: